DasLab/KaggleOpenVaccine/scripts/README.md

-# DeepDeg4
+# DeepDeg4 training and inference scripts

-* Code for training and inference of mRNA molecule stability models
+* Code for training and inference scripts